vippsas/management-api/management-api-guide.md

 [portal.vipps.no](https://portal.vipps.no).
 The merchant simply uses the URL to get to the pre-filled product order, checks the data, and submits.

-**Please note:** The merchant cannot change the information provided by the partner, so if something needs to be corrected, the merchant must contact the partner to have the partner submit a new pre-fill product order with the correct details.
+**Please note:** The merchant cannot change the `pricePackageId` provided by the partner, so if it needs to be corrected, the merchant must contact the partner to have the partner submit a new pre-fill product order with the correct details.

 <details>